mrmoein/GUI-DNS-changer-for-linux/README.md

 # GUI-DNS-changer-for-linux
-a simple GUI linux DNS changer
+a simple GUI linux DNS changer with PyQt5

 tested with linux "mint and ubuntu"